 What’s the difference between fleas and ticks?

 Fleas: Tiny, wingless, jumping bugs that live in your pet’s fur, drink their blood, and lay lots and lots of eggs.
 They will jump (as high as 7 inches) on and off your pet to bite you, or any other mammal they can get to.
 Annoying, but easy to eradicate.

-Ticks: Ticks are considered a parasitic arachnid.
-To live they need blood from a host to feed off.
-Ticks can not fly or jump so they lay dormant until they sense another animal’s breath or body odor.
+Ticks: Ticks are considered parasitic arachnids.
+To live they need the blood from a host to feed off of.
+Ticks can not fly or jump so they lay dormant until they sense another animal’s breath or body odour.
 If the animal brushes against the bush they are on they jump/fall onto their body.
 Once on their host, they cut a hole in the skin, attach their mouths and begin sucking blood.
 Ticks should be removed in one piece as soon as possible to prevent infection or disease.
 The main concern with ticks is that they can carry Lyme disease.
 However here in the city, Lyme disease is uncommon and is more of a concern in the interior or secluded forest areas